 With a calmer morning, this has become a daily practice and one benefit I take into account to motivate me to rise early.

 Anxiety is about the most annoying of all human emotions to me.
 It is basically a fathom in your mind that exists to torment you with anxious thoughts.
-These thoughts are most of the time running in the back of your mind while you try your very best to ignore them and carry on.
-I had no idea what the heck anxiety was when I was younger and thought I was an absolute FREAK when I would get it.
+These thoughts are most of the time running in the back of your mind while you try your very best to ignore them.
+I had no idea what the heck anxiety was when I was younger and thought I was an absolute freak when I would get it.

-I waited tables for a living when I noticed having it for the first time ever.
-I remember when it would happen clearly.
+In my younger days, I waited tables for a living when I noticed having it for the first time ever.
+Remembering when it would happen clearly.
 I’d walk over to a table and all of a sudden, a rush of nerves would come over me followed by words that at times came out scrambled or way too fast.
 I would want to run and hide under a rock.